aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 {{site.data.alerts.callout_primary}}
 So I decided to use a free django service (AWS free tier was an option too).
 But I want to keep my amazon account as free as it is now.
 Pythonanywhere  was a good alternative.
 Goorm is another service I am familiar with and will make a good candidate too, otherwise.{{site.data.alerts.end}}

-- Heroku turned out to add some more custom settings for gspread and oauth2client to work.
+- Heroku turned out that I need to add some more custom settings for gspread and oauth2client to work.
 -
 ## issues tracker

 ```python